Wall Prep for Painting: Essential Steps for Flawless Results

 Paint the Ceiling First

-If you’re painting the ceiling, do that first before moving on to the walls.
-Use a brush to paint the edges and corners, then use a roller for large, open areas.
-Paint in sections across the width of the ceiling using a roller extension handle.
+If painting the ceiling, do this before tackling the walls.
+Use a brush for edges and a roller with an extension handle for open areas, working in sections across the width of the ceiling.

 Paint the Trim

-Paint all the trim, including window and door frames, baseboards and crown molding before painting the walls.
-Use a brush to carefully paint the edges and smaller details.
-Tape off adjacent surfaces for the cleanest lines.
+Paint trim—like window and door frames, baseboards, and molding—before painting the walls.
+Use a brush for precision and tape off adjacent surfaces for sharp lines.

 Final Wall Coat